Ripeness

 • Product Form: Paperback

-'A book of lasting pleasures' - Eleanor Catton, Booker Prize-winning author of Birnam Wood
+'A book of lasting pleasures' – Eleanor Catton, Booker Prize-winning author of The Luminaries

 Just out of school and teetering on the brink of adulthood, Edith is sent alone to rural Italy.
 Her task is simple: support her sister Lydia, a brilliant but brittle ballet dancer, through the final weeks of her pregnancy.
 Once the baby is born, she is to make a phone call that will change all of their lives forever.

 Sarah Moss has written several novels including the Sunday Times top ten bestseller Summerwater, and Ghost Wall, which was longlisted for the Women’s Prize, and Ripeness.
-She has also written a memoir, My Good Bright Wolf - winner of Scotland's Non-Fiction Book of the Year at the Saltires - and Names for the Sea, which is an account of her year living in Iceland.
+She has also written a memoir, My Good Bright Wolf - winner of Non-Fiction Book of the Year at The Saltires, Scotland’s National Book Awards - and Names for the Sea, which is an account of her year living in Iceland.
 She was born in Glasgow and grew up in the north of England.
 After moving between Oxford, Canterbury, Reykjavik, west Cornwall and the English Midlands, she now lives in Dublin.